darylldan/lolcode_interpreter/README.md

 - [x] 10_functions

 ## Todo - UI
-- [ ] Integrate terminal
+- [x] Integrate terminal
-- [ ] Once terminal is integrated, update the code accordingly (move print errors to ui terminal, as well as program input and output)
+- [x] Once terminal is integrated, update the code accordingly (move print errors to ui terminal, as well as program input and output)
-- [ ] Make it such that symbol table on UI is updated everytime symbol table is updated in interpreter
+- [ ] Make it such that symbol table on UI is updated everytime symbol table is updated in interpreter - wag n 2
 - [ ] Test if the text editor in UI is working.

 ## Todo - Documentation
-- [ ] Document the `semantics.py`
+- [x] Document the `semantics.py`
-- [ ] Finish overview documentation of semantics (`semantics/README.md`)
+- [x] Finish overview documentation of semantics (`semantics/README.md`)

 ## Todo - Semantics [DONE]
 - ✅ Variable value evaluation